Santo Domingo De Los Colorados Santo Domingo De Los Tsachilas, Ecuador Travel Guide

 Consider specialized tours for specific interests beyond standard sightseeing.

-The Pacific coast of Ecuador is inside reach for coastal and ocean activities.
+The Pacific shoreline of Ecuador is inside reach for coastal and the sea activities.

-Travel by bus from Santo Domingo to these coastal destinations takes a few hours.
+Go by bus from The First city of the americas to these specific coastal destinations takes a few hours.

 The proximity to the Andes mountains creates opportunities for highland exploration.